exakat/exakat/docs/Rules.rst

 .. _no-direct-call-to-magicmethod:

-No Direct Call To MagicMethod
+No Direct Call To Magicmethod
 #############################